-From arts and athletic facilities to larger, light-filled classrooms, enhanced support spaces to reorganized outdoor spaces, the five-story, 280,000 square foot complex will foster social interactions and strengthen the sense of community on SAMOHI’s campus.
+From arts and athletic facilities to larger, light-filled classrooms, enhanced support spaces to reorganized outdoor spaces, the five-story, 280,000 square foot complex fosters social interactions and strengthens the sense of community on SAMOHI’s campus.

-Interior classrooms will be organized around common spaces, building on this sense of belonging, identity and interconnectivity.
+Interior classrooms are organized around common spaces, building on this sense of belonging, identity and interconnectivity.
 Supporting diverse teaching and learning styles in the present, the classrooms easily adapt to evolving pedagogical approaches and uses, thanks to the structure’s flexible, innovative open building concept and operable glass walls.

 Additional features include a publicly accessible 50-meter pool, a central kitchen and dining facility, medically fragile suite and labs and parking.
-A makers space and career tech labs will support SAMOHI’s “Project Lead the Way” program.
+A maker space and career tech labs support SAMOHI’s “Project Lead the Way” program.

-Replacing the existing science and technology buildings, the new complex will join the recently completed Innovation Building in transforming the SAMOHI campus, serving the school community and surrounding region—flexibly and sustainably—for years to come.
+Replacing the existing science and technology buildings, the new complex joins the recently completed Innovation Building in transforming the SAMOHI campus, serving the school community and surrounding region—flexibly and sustainably—for years to come.